mralexbeard/MrAlexBeardWebsite/site/content/_index.md

   heading: Who's Alex?
   text: >-
     Alex Beard is an actor, director, and teaching artist based out of Chicago, IL.
+As a former employee of the Walt Disney Company he brings premier corporate training in Business Leadership, Customer Relations, and Creative Entertainment Show Production.
 With expertise in improvisational theatre, Alex has leveraged the power uncertainty, collaboration, and creativity to empower leaders across the country in discovering their own innate ability to implement positive and equitable change.
 intro:
   heading: 'What Alex Offers:'
   text: >-